devanshmadd/gistapi/README.md

 - Create a list of public gist available. -> done
 - Search Gists for the username. -> done
 - Use state management to save data and not make duplicate calls. -> done
-- Show all the relevant meta data available in the response. -> displaying the created and last_updated date but you can see all the other data in the console
+- Show all the relevant meta data available in the response. -> done displaying the created and last_updated date but you can see all the other data fetched in the console so based on the requirements that can be fetched.
 - We do expect you to create and use proper component hierarchy keeping service and components exclusive.
 - Please use git version control.

 ### Good to have